Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

-With our support, the Live, Laugh and Learn project will directly impact on the health and wellbeing of over 60 local disabled young people aged 10-24 who might not otherwise be able to experience these kinds of opportunities and activities.
+With our support, the Live, Laugh and Learn project impacted on the health and wellbeing of over 60 local disabled young people aged 10-24 who might not have otherwise been able to experience those kinds of opportunities and activities.

-The project will also be heavily supported by and indirectly benefit up to 20 young volunteers who are in full-time education or apprenticeships, helping them to develop real life work skills and confidence, as well as giving them the opportunity to attend accredited training which can be included on their CVs when they move on to full-time employment.
+The project was also heavily supported by and indirectly benefited 20 young volunteers who were in full-time education or apprenticeships, helping them to develop real life work skills and confidence, as well as giving them the opportunity to attend accredited training which can be included on their CVs when they move on to full-time employment.

 Beacon Evangelical Church - Club 3:16, Birmingham

 Beacon Evangelical Church began as a union of three churches in Handsworth, Birmingham when they pooled their resources to meet the various needs of the local community.
 They have a large focus on youth and children’s activities where all are welcome, regardless of faith.

 The group used a £2,500 grant to fund a new youth club, Club 3:16, with the aim of providing a safe, educational and fun environment for over 30 young people aged 13-21 in and around the Handsworth, Birmingham area.